jtr13/EDAVproject/README.md

 - [ ] 5.
 In `_bookdown.yml`, change YOUR GITHUB REPO to your GitHub repo name.

 - [ ] 6.
 In `_output.yml`, change YOUR SHORT TITLE to a shortened version of your title.
-(Leave the "after:" line as is.)
+(Leave the "after:" line indicating that the book was published with bookdown as is.)

 ### Render the book